sebastiankasprzak/aws-amplify-workshop-react-native/08-multienv/README.md

 `amplify status` will give you the list of resources that are currently enabled in your app.

+### Team environments

+On top of multi-environment, Amplify has a number of best practises when operating within a Team of developers.
+Read more [here](https://docs.amplify.aws/cli/teams/overview/)

 ---

 ## Congratulations on finishing your React Native application!